Archibald Carey Jr.: Early life and education

-Career
+After being accepted to the bar, Carey set up a legal practice in Chicago.

+Political and government career

-After being accepted to the bar, Carey set up a practice in Chicago.
-He became politically active and allied with William L. Dawson, a leading African-American politician on the city's South Side.
+Carey became politically active and allied with William L. Dawson, a leading African-American politician on the city's South Side.

+Chicago City Council (1947–55)

 Carey was twice elected to serve as an alderman from Chicago's Third Ward, serving from 1947 to 1955.
-During this time, he was chosen to give a speech to the 1952 Republican National Convention, which met that year in Chicago, and called for equal rights for all minorities.
+During this time, he was chosen to give a speech to the 1952 Republican National Convention, which met that year in Chicago.
+His speech called for equal rights for all minorities.
+The speech was titled "Let Freedom Ring".
+Historian Drew Hansen has opined that Martin Luther King Jr. plagiarized from this speech in creating his own celebrated "I Have a Dream" speech, noting that many of the motifs and tropes were part of a common language.

+In 1953, Carey was the headline speaker at the second annual rally of the Regional Council of Negro Leadership, a civil rights organization in Mound Bayou, Mississippi.
+The Council promoted a boycott of service stations which refused to provide restrooms for African Americans.
+When the founder and head of the Council, Dr. T.R.M.
+Howard moved to Chicago, Carey, a fellow Republican, supported his campaign for the U.S. House in 1958.

+Carey was appointed by president Dwight D. Eisenhower as an alternate delegate from the United States to the United Nations, serving from 1953 to 1956.

+President's Committee on Government Employment Policy (1955–61)

-The following year, Carey was appointed as an alternate delegate from the United States to the United Nations, serving from 1953 to 1956.
-From 1955 to 1961, he served on the President's Committee on Government Employment Policy; on August 3, 1957, he was appointed by President Dwight D. Eisenhower as Chair of the committee, succeeding Maxwell Abbell, who died.
+From 1955 to 1961, he served on the President's Committee on Government Employment Policy; on August 3, 1957, he was appointed by President Dwight D. Eisenhower as chair of the committee, succeeding Maxwell Abbell, who died.
 Carey was the first African American to hold this position.
 Already a confidante of Martin Luther King Jr. and active in the national civil rights movement, Carey worked to end employment discrimination in the government against blacks.

+Cook County Circuit Court judge (1966–79)

-Carey was appointed as a county Circuit Court judge in Chicago in 1966, by which time he had switched parties to Democrat.
+Carey was appointed as a county Circuit Court judge in Chicago in 1966, by which time he had switched parties to become a Democrat.
 He served until 1978, when he was forced by law to retire from the bench at 70 years of age.
 Because of the court's large caseload, he was reappointed to serve another year.